Commander-Spellbook/commander-spellbook-api-wrapper/README.md

     "prequisites:'all permanents' steps:'Untap all' results:'infinite' results:'mana'"
   )
   .then((result) => {
-    result.combos; // all combos that include the prerequisites, steps and results });
+    result.combos; // all combos that include the prerequisites, steps and results from the query });
 ```